 - Deep water rescue: Leaders should have the ability to recover a variety of craft and put the casualty back in/on their craft ready to continue.
-Leaders are required to demonstrate effective rescues of, closed cockpit kayaks, stand up paddleboards and canoes, as a minimum. - Swamped craft: Leaders need to show that they are aware of the issues and have an appreciation of the dangers involved.
-Through practical application, Leaders are required to show that they can rescue and recover a swamped craft. - Towing including a rafted tow: Leaders are required to demonstrate effective tow systems for different types of craft, including a rafted tow.
-(Rafted tow is a supported tow rather than that of a raft). - Carrying a swimmer: Leaders are required to demonstrate an effective carry from their chosen craft.

-Rescue an unconscious paddler: Leaders are required to rescue and stabilise an unconscious paddler and have an open airway.
+Leaders are required to demonstrate effective rescues of closed cockpit kayaks, stand up paddleboards and canoes, as a minimum. - Swamped raft: Leaders need to show that they are aware of the issues and have an appreciation of the dangers involved.
+Through practical application, Leaders are required to show that they can recover a swamped raft. - Person over board while sailing: Leaders have solutions to deal with man over board while sailing.
+Through practical application, Leaders are required to show that they can deal with a person overboard while sailing. - Towing including rafted towing: Leaders are required to demonstrate effective tow systems for different types of craft, including a rafted tow. - Carrying a swimmer: Leaders are required to demonstrate an effective carry from their chosen craft. - Rescue an unconscious paddler: Leaders are required to rescue and stabilise an unconscious paddler and have an open airway.
 The Leader is required to explain appropriate further actions after initial stabilisation.